Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/configuration/configurations.md

 # Guide to using configuration templates

-The two main configurations that must be set up before running the Green Algorithms dashboard are:
+The two main configurations that must be set up before running the Green Algorithms Dashboard are:
 1. [cluster_info.yaml](#cluster-information-cluster_infoyaml)
 2. [config.yaml](#runtime-configurations-configyaml)